 Students are not permitted to arbitrarily underload, drop, or add courses while on study abroad/study away.
 Students must enroll in the required number of courses as specified by Kalamazoo College and cannot exceed or reduce the required number of courses in the program without the written permission of the Associate Provost for International Programs.
 Students who add a course without permission will receive no credit for that course.
 Students who drop a course without permission or fail to enroll in the prescribed number of courses will receive an F for each dropped course, which will be recorded on the transcript.

 Students who withdraw from the program after being admitted will forfeit the nonrefundable deposit.
-They will be required to pay any additional costs incurred on their behalf (including, but not limited to, moneys advanced on their behalf for nonrefundable deposits at other institutions, airfare, legal documents, visa and application fees, housing deposits, etc.).
+They will also be required to pay any additional costs incurred on their behalf (including, but not limited to, moneys advanced on their behalf for nonrefundable deposits at other institutions, airfare, legal documents, visa and application fees, housing deposits, etc.).
 Students who withdraw with the permission of the Associate Provost for International Programs after the program abroad has begun may be entitled to a partial refund as specified in the College's policies.
 Eligibility for possible refunds will be computed from the first day of the academic program abroad, not according to the on-campus calendar.
 These students may be eligible to receive grades of W (withdrawal) on the Kalamazoo College academic transcript.

 Students who wish to return home once a program abroad has begun must receive permission to do so from the Associate Provost for International Programs.
 Students who withdraw without permission will not be eligible for any academic credits that would have been earned and will, in a separate administrative action, automatically be withdrawn from the College.
 These regulations also apply in the case of dismissal from the program.
 Students who wish to travel home for a personal or family emergency must notify the Associate Provost for International Programs, or designee, and complete a "temporary leave of absence" form.